Garaio-REM/remcloud-message-bus-api/invoicing_context.md

 NOTE: the original SwissQR Code Standards can be found at: <https://www.paymentstandards.ch/dam/downloads/ig-qr-bill-en.pdf>

-## About reference and externalReference
+## About reference and externalReference in the context of Invoicing.Invoice.*

 While a `reference` is unique, an `externalReference` does not have to be.
 This has some implications for tracking state change notifications in later messages, e.g. being able to map a `Invoicing.Invoice.Booked` to the correct preceding `Invoicing.Invoice.Created`.